niklaskorz/linon/README.md

 A presentation in Powerpoint and PDF formats can be found in the `presentation/` directory, as well as a report as LaTeX and PDF in the `report/` directory.

 Prebuilt binaries for Windows, macOS and Linux can be found in the [releases](https://github.com/niklaskorz/linon/releases) of the Github repository.
-If you are running a nightly version of Firefox or Chrome and have the WebGPU flag enabled, you can also run [linon on the web](https://niklaskorz.github.io/linon/).
+If you are using Chrome or Firefox, you can also run [linon on the web](https://niklaskorz.github.io/linon/).
-See https://web.dev/gpu/#enabling-via-about:flags for information on how to enable WebGPU in Chrome Canary.
+For Firefox, you first have to enable the `dom.webgpu.enabled` and `gfx.webgpu.ignore-blocklist` flags in <about:config>.

 ## Usage